-- 1. From the Configuration category, select Key Manager. - 2.
-From the Select Key Type to Manage list, select PIV 9B Card Administration Key, then click Next. - 3.
-Click Add New Key. - 4.
-Select the Credential Type from the drop-down list.
+- 2. From the Select Key Type to Manage list, select PIV 9B Card Administration Key and click Next. - 3.
+Click Add New Key.

+- 4. Select the Credential Type from the drop-down list.
 This is the type of card you are using. - 5.
-Select Customer from the Key Type drop-down list.
+Select the attributes for the key if required: - Exportable the key can subsequently be exported. - 6.
+Select Customer from the Key Type drop-down list. - 7.
+Select Static, Diverse2, or Diverse108 from the Key Diversity drop-down list.